Dans-labs/dariah/docs/Workflow.md

 ![diag](design/design.011.png)

-These additional *workflow* attributes are computed by the server on the fly, without storing them in the database.
+These additional *workflow* attributes are computed by the server on the fly, and then stored in a separate table in the database: `workflow`.
 From then on the following happens with the workflow attributes:

 *   they are sent to client, together with the *permission* information for each record